-Any member of this bargaining unit employed by the County in an allocated position on or before the date of adoption of this agreement by the Board of Supervisors, who is laid off from regular County employment or voluntarily accepts a lay off in lieu of another employee shall receive \$2,500 in severance pay.
+Any member of this bargaining unit employed by the County in an allocated position on December 6, 2011, who is laid off from regular County employment or voluntarily accepts a lay off in lieu of another employee shall receive \$2,500 in severance pay.
 The employee may elect to receive the money in lump-sum payment or defer receipt for purchase of eligible insurance benefits through an Internal Revenue Code, Section 125 Plan.
 To qualify for severance pay, employees are required to sign a waiver and release affirming that, in exchange for their receipt of severance pay, they waive any right to initiate claims against the County pertaining to their employment and the severance thereof.

-4.7.1 Longevity Pay
+4.7 Longevity Pay

-Effective December 10, 2018, employees will receive the highest of the following pay supplements for which they qualify, based on continuous County service:
+Employees are entitled to the highest of the following supplements for which they qualify, based on continuous County service as a peace officer.

-- 1. 20,800 regular paid hours -1.0% of regular base salary. - 2.
-31,200 regular paid hours -1.5% of regular base salary. - 3.
-41,600 regular paid hours -2.0% of regular base salary.
+20,800 or more regular paid hours - 1.5% of regular base salary

+31,200 or more regular paid hours -3.0% of regular base salary

+41,600 or more regular paid hours -6.0% of regular base salary

-5 DAYS AND HOURS OF WORK-OVERTIME
+5. DAYS AND HOURS OF WORK-OVERTIME